Journal of Neuroscience Research

 f.
 Corresponding author, address, phone, fax, and email addresses.

 g.
 Support or grant information should be provided in a footnote on the title page and should include the grant sponsor and number.

 2. Abstract.
 The abstract should be concise, consisting of 250 words or less.
 It should frame the biological problem that the paper addresses, indicate the method of approach and species of animals used, and provide a brief summary of the results and conclusions.
 It should be intelligible without reference to the rest of the paper.
 Abbreviations should be used sparingly in the abstract and should be spelled out the first time they are used.
 References to the literature should be avoided in the Abstract, but if used, must include the full reference.

 3. Significance Statement.
 The significance statement, consisting of 100 words or less, is a concise description of the relevance and importance of the work.
-The goal of this statement is to allow readers to understand why a paper is important.
+The goal of this statement is to allow readers to understand why a paper is important and how the novel data relate to different diseases.
 The statement should provide enough context so that the paper’s implications are clear to the reader.

 5. Materials and Methods.
 The animals, supplies, and equipment used should be described in detail.
 For animals it is important to define species, strain, sex, age, supplier, and numbers of animals used (as well as distribution of animals across groups).
 If genetically modified mice are used, it is critical to specify the genetic background, including the generation since the founder and the number of backcrosses (if applicable) to an inbred strain.

 It is critical that all manuscripts employing animals identify whether the work that is being reported was approved by the institutional animal care and use committee at the site of the work.
 Any work that is done without such approval, or which is judged by the referees or the editors to involve cruelty or abuse of animals will not be published.